yureek/S-HealthStack.github.io/pages/documentation/study management/managing-members.md

 2. Adjust the data to your liking.
 3. Click **Save**.

-# Removing a Team Member from a Study
+# Removing a Member from a Study

 > The portal UI for this feature is complete, but the backend code wasn't completed in time to be included in the beta version.
 For beta, you get a success message, but the member is not removed.

-To remove a team member from a study:
+To remove a member from a study:

 1. From the **Study Settings** page, in the **Members and access** table, locate the row with the desired member and click **EDIT**.
 2. Click **Remove member from study**.